vilda/le/README.md

 If you want to explicitly restrict which files can the agent follow, create the filters module as described in the previous section and define the `filter_filenames` function.
-The `filter_filenames` function accepts full path to a file which is about bo be followed.
+The `filter_filenames` function accepts full path to a file which is about to be followed.
 The function returns True if the file name is acceptable or False otherwise.
 The agent will ignore files which does not pass this test.
 The following example defines filter which allows the agent to follow log files only: